HrishuDev3000/JavaScript_HOF/README.md

 ### Exercise 2: forEach

-Use the Array `forEach` method to print the _names_ of each user within the list.
-Start with the following code:
+Use the Array  Start with the following code:

 ```js
 let users = [